hamed415/ArticlesViewer/README.md

 In order to try MVVM and coroutine I have created a second screen to display the articles in vertical layout in recycler view

 core module:
->I have my models in core which will be used by the app.
+>I have my models and abstract classes for MVP pattern which in core which will be used by the app.
 Abstract classes of Usecases is also in usecase folder that will be used in app.
 The TimeUtil file is unit tested.

-navigation module:
->This module just contains the abstract classes for MVP pattern

 repository module:
 >This module uses retrofit and API models (in model package) to call and return json response from http://newsapi.org/ site.